 • Host of 4 TV cooking series in New Zealand, Australia and Canada

-• Award winning nutrition writer, food writer, educator, practitioner, and public speaker
+• Winner of 9 awards: as a nutrition writer, food writer, educator, practitioner, and public speaker.

 Maria’s parents owned a restaurant in Vancouver, Canada and they brought her up as an equally keen cook.
 To help fund her university and college nutrition studies, she engaged in the unusual combination of working as a pastry chef.
 Unifying the immediate sensual pleasures of food, along with the far casting benefits of nutrition science, continues to typify her work.